 Table 5.
-Total Amount and Number of Small Business Loans per Small Business Employee by State Based on CRA Data, 2014.
+Total Amount and Number of Small Business Loans per Small Business Employee by State Based on CRA Data, 2016.

 Table 5 is derived from CRA data plus small business establishment employment information from the Statistics of U.S. Businesses (SUSB), partly funded by the U.S. Small Business Administration, Office of Advocacy.
 The table lists the amount and number of all small business loans and loans under \$100,000 made in the home state of the lender.
-The total rank by state is based on the amount of all small business loans made as of December of 2014 divided by the number of small business employees in the state.
+The total rank by state is based on the amount of all small business loans made by calendar year 31st December divided by the number of small business employees in the state.

 Table 6.
-Number of Reporting Institutions by Asset Size and State and Territory, Based on Call Report Data, odd years June 2011-June 2015.
+Number of Reporting Institutions by Asset Size and State and Territory, Based on Call Report Data, June 2017.

-The table summarizes the number of lenders by state and territory for odd years staring 2011 to 2015.
-For the most recent year, each state's lenders are broken out into six lender asset size categories.
+The table summarizes the number of lenders by state and territory for 2017.
+Each state's lenders are broken out into six lender asset size categories.